-While there are advocates for both sides of the issue, our belief is that that the majority of students will be in a position that utilizes technology in the near future.
-Beyond the job place, the majority of students will be using social media to interact with others.
-As a result, we believe it is essential to teach our students the skills necessary to use and interact with technology ethically, competently and thoughtfully.
+While there are advocates for both sides of the issue of digital classrooms, our belief is that in the near future the majority of students will be in a position that utilizes technology; beyond the job place, the majority of students will be using social media to interact with others.
+Therefore, it has become essential to teach our students the necessary skills to use and to interact with technology ethically, competently and thoughtfully.

 Many parents recognize that our children are interacting in a digital world where very few adults are present.
-Without being taught digital skills, there can be a serious impact on their current or future opportunities.
-While we are aware of the list of pros and cons, we believe that we have a professional responsibility to develop citizens who are able to collaborate, create, problem solve, analyze, and investigate in both digital and analog worlds.
+Without being taught digital skills, there can be a serious impact on current or future opportunities for this generation of students.
+While we are aware of the list of pros and cons, we believe that we have a professional responsibility to develop citizens who can collaborate, create, problem-solve, analyze, and investigate in both digital and analog worlds.